Sinkovkyi/Funding-Layoff-Analysis/README.md

 ### 4. Total Employees Laid Off Over Time
 - Type: Line chart
-- Purpose: Displays the trend of layoffs over time (by year).
+- Purpose: Displays the trend of layoffs over time (by year and month).
 - Insight: Allows observation of peaks and dips in overall staff reductions.

 ### 5. Layoffs by Industry